-Shipping is with overnight courier (without signature, by NZ post) on the next Monday.
+Shipping is with overnight courier (without signature, by NZ post) on the following Monday.
 Please select rural delivery if you supply us with a rural address.
 We won't send the sourdough starter if the rural fee has not been paid.
 If you are unsure if you live at a rural address please check your address here: https://www.nzpost.co.nz/tools/address-postcode-finder

 Your starter arrives at 60% hydration.
 That means it is kept more dry than usual for shipping so that it doesn’t get overly bubbly and explodes during transport.
-Your starter is a alive and needs to be fed once you receive it.
+Your starter is alive and needs to be fed once you receive it.
 Please follow the eguide for instructions and have rye flour on hand.

 Here is a video we have created to show you how an active starter after one feed looks like.
 This starter has been taken out of the fridge at 9pm and scooped into a stainless steel mixing bowl.
 It was then fed with 110g rye flour and 110g lukewarm water.
 This is how it looks like the next morning after 12 hours at 20 C room temperature ready to be used to build your dough.